YahooArchive/mojito-debug/README.md

 Debugging works just as in the server-side, except that client-side hooks have access to the same `debugData` used by corresponding server-side hooks; this allows client-side hooks to augment server-side debugging data.

-Since the client-side has no end point, the debugger must be informed whenever hooks getting data through `ac.debug.on(hook, callback)` are ready for rendering.
+Since the client-side has no end point, the debugger must be informed whenever hooks, getting data through `ac.debug.on(hook, callback)`, are ready for rendering.
 This is done by calling `ac.debug.render`.

 **Example**
 ```